EtherDream/headphone-morse-transmitter/README.md

 Shorter delays allow faster input, but also increase the chance of errors.

-> Known issues: Firefox is not supported yet.
+> Known issues: Firefox seems to have some issues with handling headphone events.